lehmannfa/HEMEW3D/README.md

 This repository contains the code to print materials and velocity fields downloaded from the HEMEW-3D repository [Recherche Data Gouv](https://entrepot.recherche.data.gouv.fr/dataset.xhtml?persistentId=doi%3A10.57745%2FLAI6YU&version=DRAFT).
-Additional data can also be created following the notebook `Create_materials.ipynb`.
+Additional data can also be created following the notebook [Create_materials.ipynb](Create_materials.ipynb).

 This repository also allows to train 4 neural operators using the HEMEW-3D dataset : Fourier Neural Operator (FNO), U-shaped Neural Operator (U-NO), Group-equivariant Fourier Neural Operator (G-FNO), Factorized Fourier Neural Operator (F-FNO).
 Pre-processing, training, and post-processing is described below.